Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

-Having shown that we can evaluate the $\Lambda$-splitting between the $e/f$ states for $J=1/2$ for a ``clamped'' rotation around one axis in several different consistently ways, we will now use the value of $\alpha$ found above and plug into Eq.~\ref{eq:2D_en} and make predictions for rotations in the full two dimensions and for larger $J$ values.
+\subparagraph{The Splitting of the $^2\Pi_{1/2}$ manifold as a function of \texorpdfstring{$J$}{J}} Having shown that we can evaluate the $\Lambda$-splitting between the $e/f$ states for $J=1/2$ for a ``clamped'' rotation around one axis in several different consistently ways, we will now use the value of $\alpha$ found above and plug into Eq.~\ref{eq:2D_en} and make predictions for rotations in the full two dimensions and for larger $J$ values.
 In principle, one could use the 1D model in Eq.~\ref{eq:1D_en}, but we will use the 2D model in Eq.~\ref{eq:2D_en} (as one can always argue about the validity of a 1D rotational model).
 That being said, in practice, the only difference is a factor of $J$ versus $\sqrt{J(J+1)}$.

 In Fig.~\ref{fig:2D_en}, we compare the $\Lambda$-splitting hereby estimated with the experimental measurement for small half-integer $J$.
 Here, we plot FCI results using $\alpha$ estimated from the energy splitting in the minimal basis (Method III).
 When we only include the 1-electron SOC, these results are expected to moderately overestimate the splitting due to the overestimated SOC discussed at the beginning of Sec:~\ref{sec:abinitio}.
 We also plot cHF results in the complete basis set limit, which is also expected to overestimate the experimental answer, due to both the overestimation of SOC and the mean-field approximation.
 According to Fig. \ref{fig:2D_en}, we find that if we include only the 1-electron SOC, the FCI results (``FCI (1e SOC)'' in Fig.~\ref{fig:2D_en}) overestimates the splitting by 7-25\% and the cHF results (``cHF (1e SOC)'') overestimate the splitting by 36-59\%.
 If we further include the 2-electron SOC under the spin-orbit mean-field approximation, the FCI results (``FCI (1e+2e SOC)'') underestimates the splitting by 34-23\% and the cHF results (``cHF (1e+2e SOC)'') deviate by only 4-9\%.
 It would appear that, if we include the full SOC tensor and work in a big enough basis, our semiclassical approach can be nearly quantitative--though further testing (and comparisons with fully quantum-mechanical calculations) will be necessary to say much more.